Custom Mac widgets for the sources you keep checking

 MacBook widgets are still Mac widgets

-When people search for MacBook widgets, widget app for MacBook, or widgets for MacBook, they are usually looking for the same category as Mac widgets.
-MacBook Air, MacBook Pro, iMac, and Mac mini all run macOS, so the important difference is the widget source, not the device name.
+Searching for MacBook widgets, a widget app for MacBook, or widgets for MacBook?
+Good news: it is all the same category.
+MacBook Air, MacBook Pro, iMac, and Mac mini all run macOS, so what matters is the widget’s source, not the device on your desk.

 Use Kepo for custom widgets that do not already exist